sedi-ghiasi/LA588_Sedi/projctproposal/proposal.md

 ## __Deliverables:____

 Our project will include the following deliverables:
-	-A project introduction in Markdown format.
+	_A project introduction in Markdown format.
-	-A slippy map showing the study area with a marker on the study area.
+	_A slippy map showing the study area with a marker on the study area.
-	-A graph showing how much the neighborhoods differ based on density and greening ratio.
+	_A graph showing how much the neighborhoods differ based on density and greening ratio.
-	-A choropleth map illustrating the density of each neighborhood in the city.
+	_A choropleth map illustrating the density of each neighborhood in the city.
-	-Adding a popup to the map, which shows each neighborhood's identity.
+	_Adding a popup to the map, which shows each neighborhood's identity.

 ## __Deliverables:____
 Our project will include the following deliverables:
-	-A project introduction in Markdown format.
+	_A project introduction in Markdown format.
-	-A slippy map showing the study area with a marker on the study area.
+	_A slippy map showing the study area with a marker on the study area.
-	-A graph showing how much the neighborhoods differ based on density and greening ratio.
+	_A graph showing how much the neighborhoods differ based on density and greening ratio.
-	-A choropleth map illustrating the density of each neighborhood in the city.
+	_A choropleth map illustrating the density of each neighborhood in the city.
-	-Adding a popup to the map, which shows each neighborhood's identity.
+	_Adding a popup to the map, which shows each neighborhood's identity.